Talking therapies are psychological treatments for mental and emotional problems like stress, anxiety and depression.

 Guided self-help aims to give you helpful tools and techniques that you can carry on using after the course has finished.

-During the course your therapist will support you with face-to-face appointments or phone calls.
+During the course your therapist will support you with face-to-face, online or phone appointments.

 See some more self-help therapies.